 ENG 394 Special Topics in Writing (3) Study and practice of various kinds of writing, creative and/or informational.
 Topics change from offering to offering.
-Alternate years; next offering fall 2007.
+Alternate years; next offered Fall 2009.
 Prerequisites: ENG 101, ENG 205 and as designated at time of offering.